bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Otherwise you'll press the record button and you'll see all the volume and all that stuff.
 It looks very good, but there is no counter.

-Speaker 0: 00:00:46
+Aaron van Wirdum: 00:00:46

 Yeah, I think that used to happen almost every time in the first couple of months.

 ## Introduction

-Speaker 1: 00:00:50
+Sjors Provoost: 00:00:50

 No, I think we've only done it once.
 No, more than a few minutes.

-Speaker 0: 00:00:55
+Aaron van Wirdum: 00:00:55

 What?
-No, we did it all the time, George.
+No, we did it all the time, Sjors.
-Oh, did you forget about that?
+Did you forget about that?

+Sjors Provoost: 00:00:59

 Maybe I suppressed the memory.

+Aaron van Wirdum: 00:01:00

-Anyways, so this time I hope you're recording and we're gonna go for take two.
+Anyways, so this time I hope you're recording and we're going for take two.

+Sjors Provoost: 00:01:06
 I see a clock ticking, so that's good.

+Aaron van Wirdum: 00:01:08
 Nice.
-We're gonna discuss burying soft forks.
+We're going to discuss `burying soft forks`.

 Speaker 1: 00:01:13